Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 Always deinterlace when opening a new video
 *******************************************

-This options forces the deinterlacing mechanism to be enabled for all opened files.
+This option forces the deinterlacing mechanism to be enabled for all opened files.
 It is the same as manually configuring the menu Image > Deinterlace.

 Default annotations file